-- It should allows the tendon to slide between the bone and the skin.
+- It should allow the tendon to slide between the bone and the skin.

-- If one of these get inflamed or damaged you can get a condition known as bursitis.
+- If one of these gets inflamed or damaged, you can get a condition known as bursitis.

 Who Gets A Back Of The Heel Lump Or Bump: